jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

                     sleep_time=sleep_time
                 )

-  and things are green again, all the tests are passing
+  the terminal shows passing tests and I no longer have random failures, things are green all the way

 .. _test_duration_w_date_and_time_refactor: